bhrutledge/jahhills.com/README.md

 Clone this repo.

-Create and activate a Python 3.7 virtual environment.
+Create a Python 3.7 virtual environment in `venv`.

 Copy `hth/env.example` to `.env` in the same directory, then edit to change settings.